HJZ2002/TicTacToe/README.md

 🎮 Gameplay & Logic

-🧩 Replaced round randomization with a player-choice prompt (X or O) every new round — including after Restart.
+🧩 Added X and O selection buttons — players can now choose their side directly using stylish buttons with glowing effects (no more log or text prompt).

-🔺 X always starts; if the player chooses O, the AI opens first.
+🔺 X always starts; if the player chooses O, the AI automatically opens the round.

+✨ Both X and O are now fully functional, with smooth animations and color consistency across rounds.

-🌟 Added dynamic win-line highlight (3 cells flash and glow).
+🌟 Dynamic win-line highlight — winning cells flash and glow for extra feedback.

-🛡️ Improved input handling — no duplicate clicks or moves during AI’s turn.
+🛡️ Improved input handling — prevents duplicate clicks and blocks player moves during AI’s turn.

 🖥️ UI / UX Enhancements

+🎨 New Restart button style — now matches “Change Name” and “Color-Blind Mode” buttons for a unified look.

-🎨 Automatically injects a “Color-Blind Mode” button beside Restart 🎨 Automatically injects a “Color-Blind Mode” button beside Restart
+🎨 Automatically injects a “Color-Blind Mode” button beside Restart for quick accessibility toggling.

-🌀 Respects reduced-motion preferences (disables animations if system requests less motion).
+🌀 Respects reduced-motion preferences — disables animations if the system requests less motion.

 🌈 Color-Blind Support & Theming

-👁️‍🗨️ Implemented five high-contrast palettes
+👁️‍🗨️ Five high-contrast palettes implemented:

 🎯 Default – Red / Cyan